 Select this plan if every sample in the population has an equal chance of being selected and there are no subgroups known within the population.
 The picture below assumes a samples (x’s) are equal and that selecting any of them (a sampling) from the entire population will represent and behave similar to the rest of the population.

-Statistical analysis is only valid when there is a random sampling approach.
 One example of this method is picking names out of a hat.
-If all the names are in a hat on the exact same medium (none are heavier, bigger, etc) and each name is entered the same amount of times then each name has the same chance of being selected.
+If all the names are in a hat on the exact same medium (none are heavier, bigger, etc.) and each name is entered the same amount of times then each name has the same chance of being selected.
 This is analogous to the lottery approach.

 Dividing the population into subgroups of interest and sampling either sequentially or randomly within each subgroup.
 This is important to make sure there is representation from all stratifications in the population.